Super Mario Bros. 2: Legacy

 Many elements in Super Mario Bros.
 2 have endured in subsequent sequels and in related franchise.
 The ability to lift and toss enemies and objects—a defining feature of its earliest prototype—has become part of the permanent repertoire of the Super Mario franchise, appearing in numerous subsequent Super Mario games.
 The Wii U game Super Mario 3D World features the same playable characters with the same basic physical abilities from Super Mario Bros.
 2.

 Many characters and features of Super Mario Bros.
 2 have been assimilated into the greater Mario universe, such as Birdo, Pokey, Bob-omb, and Shy Guy.
 This is the first game in which Princess Toadstool and Toad are playable characters.
 Princess Toadstool established a floating jump and stars in later Mario games such as Super Princess Peach.
 Toad stars in later Mario games like Wario's Woods, New Super Mario Bros.
 Wii, and Captain Toad: Treasure Tracker.
 In Super Mario Bros.
 2, Luigi became distinguished from Mario's form, especially his tall stature and scuttle jump.
 The Super Smash Bros. series gained many direct homages to this game.
 The 1989 cartoon television show The Super Mario Bros.
 Super Show! is based on characters, settings, and music from Super Mario Bros.
-2.
+2. The characters Wart, Birdo, Mouser, and Clawgrip appear in The Super Mario Galaxy Movie, with the former being voiced by Luis Guzmán.